campfireunion/docs/docs/1.0/flipside/references/desktop-interface/video-renderer.md

 ### Features

-Flipside Studio's video renderer works uses a background queue so you don't have to wait for a render to be finished before queueing up the next render, and you'll never forget to start the queue since it runs automatically.
+Flipside's video renderer works uses a background queue so you don't have to wait for a render to be finished before queueing up the next render, and you'll never forget to start the queue since it runs automatically.

 You can render multiple cameras in a single render request, and you can pause the running queue or cancel a queued render.